CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/13-change-feed.md

 In this lab, you will complete the following tasks:
 - Task 1: Prepare your development environment.
-- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 2: Create an Azure Cosmos DB for NoSQL account.
 - Task 3: Implement the change feed processor in the .NET SDK.
-- Task 4: Seed your Azure Cosmos DB SQL API account with sample data.
+- Task 4: Seed your Azure Cosmos DB for NoSQL account with sample data.

 ## Estimated Timing: 60 minutes